digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Breaking Changes via Explicit Package Version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the event that you would like to make a breaking change to your package that
+To make a breaking change to your package that
 is not upgrade compatible, you can change the name of your package to indicate a
 breaking version bump.
-In order to enable this, we recommend that your package
+To enable this, we recommend that your package
-name contains a version marker for when a breaking change does happen.
+name contains a version marker for when a breaking change occurs.

 For example, for your first iteration of a package, you would name it
 ``main-v1``, starting with package version ``1.0.0``.
 In this case, the ``v1``